Home Page

 1. Introduction

-1.3 The policy is intended to encourage and enable individuals to raise serious concerns within the Council/School rather than overlook a problem.
+1.3 The policy is intended to encourage and enable individuals to raise serious concerns within the Council/Schools rather than overlook a problem.
 The policy also outlines how individuals may properly raise concerns outside the Council.

 1.4 The policy supports the Council's Fraud and Corruption policy and complements other specific investigation procedures developed to support vulnerable groups i.e. Safeguarding Children and Vulnerable Adult Protection.